 With regard to war crimes, the ICA mainly lists similar acts, and follows similar definitions, as the Rome Statute and the 1949 Geneva Conventions.
-The ICA follows the distinction between international armed conflicts and non-international armed conflicts.
-The ICA has also incorporated specific treaties, such as the Second Protocol to The Hague Convention of 1954 for the Protection of Cultural Property in the Event of an Armed Conflict.
+The ICA follows the distinction between international armed conflicts.
+In ICA has also incorporated specific treaties, such as the Second Protocol to The Hague Convention of 1954 for the Protection of Cultural Property in the Event of an Armed Conflict.